dutchalphaa/BMware-DMK/README.md

 - tableName: the name(s) of the tables in the transaction

-`where()` takes in an array of key value pairs, where the key is the column name to check. and the value is the value to check it onn.
+`where()` takes in an array of key value pairs, where the key is the column name to check. and the value is the value to validate for that field.

 aditionally, a custom query can be made in the following way